mitchellvitez/doldrums/README.md

 in n
 ```

-Multiple definitions should be separated by commas
+Multiple definitions are allowed (via syntactic sugar that parses into nested `let` expressions)
 ```
 let
   a = 1
   b = 2
   c = 3
+in
-in a * b * c
+  a * b * c
 ```

 ## Parsing